 Symantec is not obligated to provide product installation, configuration or implementation as part of your technical support under your purchased Maintenance offering.
 However, we will answer specific questions related to these tasks.
 We will not tell you how to execute an upgrade, or walk you through installation steps.

-Symantec offers extensive self-help resources including:
+Symantec offers extensive support resources:

 SymDiag – The Symantec Diagnostic Tool (SymDiag) is a multi-product, multi-language diagnostic and security analysis utility.
 SymDiag is designed to provide self-help support for Symantec software technical issues, zero day threat analysis, best practice recommendations and proactive services to customers.
 If further assistance is needed, SymDiag lowers customer effort and increases support efficiency by providing automated data gathering and support case submission